dbdean/dbdean_com/README.md

 reusable code that can make life easier for researchers, software engineers, and everyone else!

-## I do Machine Learning for TAFE NSW
+## I do machine learning for TAFE NSW

 I've recently started a new position in [Armidale][armidale], with TAFE Digital NSW as a machine learning specialist.
 We will be working with the new TAFE Digital organisation within TAFE NSW to consolidate online learning across the organisation,